-Department Division Requirements Billing Customer Care Ability to disable autopay when a billing adjustment is performed until customer provides direction for repayment for billed amount Workflow approval control over manual bill cancellations Ability to control high and low bill cases consistently and accurately Ability for customer review bill segment based on different pricing terms Ability to optimize process with extensive manual and repetitive steps (e.g. declaration form, rate reclassification etc.) Ability to identify and take actions for cases having zero consumption Ability to cancel multiple bills linked to customer account Ability to role aring un-actionable flag from the CIS Automation of manually produced customer letters Optimize adjustment after it's already submitted for approval.
-This does not modify the approval threshold amounts) Ability to bill new segment of customer accurately and consistently (e.g. new SA for FIT customers) Ability to do a segmented bill insert for select customers on an ad-hoc basis Ability to process online payments Ability to process online payments Ability to process online payments Ability to usubmatically waive account setup fee based on special cases Ability to link weather information with bill information (e.g. case of high bill) Ability to soundated the bill for customer having multiple accounts Ability to valuate significant variance in consumption through automated reminder (e.g., To Do TD-INT (Interval Profile Peak Validation) logic needs to be reviewed and updated to ensure that to dos are only generated on accounts with significant variances in consumption) Ability to fag bill segments that have issued bills for more than one billing period (e.g. bills going out for multiple periods cause incorrect calculations on distribution and transmission rates due to bill is calculated on highest demand for whole period) Ability to fla Billing and Meter Data Management Customer Reports to control the process efficiency and effectiveness Ability to monitor the life cycle of FA so that billing knows when a meter is energized Proactive exception management, for e.g. ability to evaluate all the prior and immediate issues while solving an error to get a holistic view of the scenario Automatic cycle validation, exception read from Operation Data Store Care (ODS) Ability to automatically validate prime read meter reads Enhance RIMS meter pending To Do's so that correct action can be taken in timely manner Ability to accurately and consistently perform RIMS billing by having automated process control
+Department Division Requirements Billing Customer Care Ability to disable autopay when a billing adjustment is performed until customer provides direction for repayment for billed amount Workflow approval control over manual bill cancellations Ability to control high and low bill cases consistently and accurately Ability for customer review bill segment based on different pricing terms Ability to optimize process with extensive manual and repetitive steps (e.g. declaration form, rate reclassification etc.) Ability to identify and take actions for cases having zero consumption Ability to identify and take actions for cases having zero consumption Ability to cancel multiple bills linked to customer account Ability to rovide credits for net metering customers accurately and consistently Ability for clearing un-actionable flag from the CIS Automation of manually produced customer letters Optimize adjustment approval process (e.g. CIS allows to change the amount of the adjustment after it's already submitted for approval.
+This does not modify the approval threshold amounts) Ability to bill new segment of customer accurately and consistently (e.g. new SA for FIT customers) Ability to bisue consolidated billing for customers having multiple accounts Ability to automatically waive account setup fee based on special cases Ability to automatically waive account setup fee based on special cases Ability to lonk weather information with bill information (e.g. case of high bill) Ability to consolidate the bill for customer having multiple accounts Ability to consolidate the bill for customer having multiple accounts Ability to consolidate the bill for customer having multiple accounts Ability to consolidate the bill for customer having multiple accounts Ability to consolidate the bill for customer having multiple accounts Ability to consolidate the bill for customer having mu Billing and Meter Data Management Customer Care Ability to monitor the life cycle of FA so that billing knows when a meter is energized Proactive exception management, for e.g. ability to evaluate all the prior and immediate issues while solving an error to get a holistic view of the scenario Automatic cycle validation, exception read from Operation Data Store (ODS) Ability to automatically validate prime read meter reads Enhance RIMS meter pending To Do's so that correct action can be taken in timely manner Ability to accurately and consistently perform RIMS billing by having automated process control